lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 Far from insignificant, these things that aren't objects are very real problems programs often try to solve for.

 Objects are just a metaphor, an abstraction in your model meant to represent something concrete in the real world problem you're trying to solve for.

-But if we can so easily come up with clearly important problems that aren't objects, and if efficiency, not accuracy, is what we're looking for anyway, does it make any sense to start from the premise that everything is an object?
-Don't get me wrong, *some* things are a good fit for the object metaphor — even in Functional Programming — but *everything*?

 ## Let's stop naming all the things